JorgeVelez/Prism-Leap-Watson/README.md

 * [Leap Motion Interaction Engine](https://developer.leapmotion.com/unity/#116)
 * Make sure you have download Unity Remote 5 on your iPhone and connect your phone to your desktop

+**You can follow the steps belows or you can git clone and start working on the project**
 #### Connect Mira with Leap Motion
 1. Create a new unity project, import mira unity sdk and start with the 101_HelloWorld_ Scene
 2. Go to Edit -> Project Settings -> Editor Settings, Select your iPhone as a Device and Normal for Resolution, for game view have it 16:9